 (1) viewing the client training video;

-(2) swiping correct attendance days and times with his or her EBT card through the provider's point-of-service (POS) machine within 10-calendar days, current day and previous nine days;
+(2) recording correct attendance days and times with his or her EBT card through the provider's point-of-service (POS) machine or using the ECC Connect mobile app within 10-calendar days, current day and previous nine days;

-(4) not swiping attendance for any day the child does not attend child care;
+(4) not recording attendance for any day the child does not attend child care;

 (5) not giving the EBT card or personal identification number (PIN) to anyone else, including the child care provider; and

-(6) paying for care the Oklahoma Department of Human Services (DHS) does not pay because:
+(6) paying for care Oklahoma Human Services (OKDHS) does not pay because:

-(A) the client did not swipe attendance timely for days and times his or her child attended child care;
+(A) the client did not record attendance timely for days and times his or her child attended child care;

-(B) swipes were denied and the client did not get them corrected within 10-calendar days; or
+(B) attendance entries were denied and the client did not correct attendance within 10-calendar days; or

-(C) the provider loses the absent day payment for a weekly authorization because the client did not swipe correct attendance for every day that the child attended care for a given month.
+(C) the provider loses the absent day payment for a weekly authorization because the client did not record correct attendance for every day that the child attended care for a given month.